China–Japan relations: Human rights

 In July 2019, the UN ambassadors from 22 nations, including Japan, signed a joint letter to the UNHRC condemning China's persecution of the Uyghurs as well as of other minority groups, urging the Chinese government to close the Xinjiang internment camps.
 On 6 October 2020, a group of 39 countries, including Japan, the U.S., most of the EU member states, Albania, Canada, Haiti, Honduras, Australia and New Zealand, made a statement to denounce China for its treatment of ethnic minorities and for curtailing freedoms in Hong Kong.

-In October 2024, Human Rights Watch reported that Uyghurs, Tibetans, Inner Mongolians, and Chinese dissidents living in Japan face transnational repression by the Chinese government.

-Espionage

-Starting in 2019, Chinese state hacking group, MirrorFace, commenced cyberattacks against Japanese governmental institutions, according to the country's National Police Agency.
+In May 2026, Japan's Parliamentary Support Group for Tibet—chaired by Eriko Yamatani—held a briefing in Tokyo on China's control over Tibet.
+Speakers highlighted China's efforts to erase Tibetan identity through religious repression, boarding schools, and the ethnic unity law, while also raising concerns about damming Tibetan rivers and restricting communication among Tibetans.